 But please don’t let these safety precautions prevent you from trying to make soap.
 I have successfully made countless batches of soap and have yet to have any problems.
 If you follow safety precautions, you too should not have any issues while handcrafting your very own all natural soap.

 Ingredients for Olive Oil Crock Pot Soap

 - Olive Oil – 30 oz.
 I use Trader Joe’s Imported Olive Oil, which sells for $5.99 at Trader Joe’s.
-You can also use Colavita Extra Virgin Olive Oil, La Tourangelle Organic Extra Virgin Olive Oil, or any other brands of olive oil.
+You can also use Colavita Extra Virgin Olive Oil, or La Tourangelle Organic Extra Virgin Olive Oil.

 - Beeswax (cosmetic grade) – 1.5 oz.
 Beeswax Organic Pastilles is a good option.

 - Lye – 3.8 oz.
 I use Food Grade Sodium Hydroxide Lye.